paullalonde/macos-bootable-iso-images/README.md

 Obviously, these scripts only run on macOS.
 As of this writing, they have only been tested on macOS Monterey.

+Apple's Command Line Tools need to be installed.

+The invoking user needs to be an administrator; `sudo` is called a few times.

 ### Building the ISO image

 To build an ISO image, run this command: